Matt Clark (The Young and the Restless): Casting and characterization

-Eddie Cibrian was hired to portray recurring character Matt Clark in May 1994.
-In October of that year, he signed a three-year contract with the series.
+In 1994, Eddie Cibrian was cast in the role of Matt.
+In October of that year, he was promoted to regular status.
 Cibrian said that he believed the writers "were going to turn the story into something bigger" and wanted to keep it going.
-The character exited in 1996 after nearly three years.
+The character exited in 1996.
 Russell Lawrence became the next actor in the role, portraying Matt in 2000.
-However, he was replaced a few months later with Rick Hearst who debuted in October 2000.
-Hearst was familiar with the soap opera genre, having played Alan-Michael Spaulding on Guiding Light for several years prior.
-TimesDaily wrote: "Expect the storyline of the vengeful Matt to be stepped up with Hearst in the role".
+He was recast with Rick Hearst, who debuted on October 30, 2000.
+In response to Hearst's casting, TimesDaily wrote: "Expect the storyline of the vengeful Matt to be stepped up with Hearst in the role".

 In April 2001, it was announced that Hearst would exit, and the character died onscreen the following month.
 However, due to Hearst's popularity with viewers, the actor returned for several recurring guest appearances beginning July 2001 as a vision being seen by the insane Tricia Dennison after his character's death.
 Speaking on his exit and appearances afterward, Hearst said: "I look at every opportunity as a gift.
 When I was let go (...) and was brought back as a freaking apparition for six months, I looked at it as, they called me for work this week."

 Matt has been characterized by Soaps In Depth as the show's previous "bad boy", and a "cocky jock-turned rapist" by Star-News.
 Cibrian called him "horrific", stating: "I've never encountered anybody like him in my life.
 Nor would I ever want to."
 The character started out as a "regular guy" on the show, but after Cibrian became a regular cast member, he began doing "awful things" and became "the bad guy", beginning with raping Sharon Collins (Sharon Case).
 Cibrian found the role challenging and said: "Unfortunately there are people in the world like Matt.
 That’s why they put this in the script, so people could be aware."

+In August 2025, it was announced Roger Howarth had been cast in an undisclosed role.
+Discussing his joining the soap, Howarth described himself as lucky; he began filming in mid-September.
+It was revealed he would portray a character called Mitch Bacall.
+Howarth debuted at the conclusion of the October 31 episode, where Mitch is revealed to be Matt Clark.
+Discussing his take on the role, Howarth told Soap Opera Digest: "With this character, you get to see what supports his villainy, and in terms of his past, the villainy was turned up pretty high the last time Matt Clark was in town!
+Faking your own death to spite someone else is not a small or insignificant thing!
+It's a big, bold move."